Justin-YimYim/Cpp-CompProg-Practice/sub-array/Segment Tree/Readme.md

 ### Technique for count
-- Could add -(1 << 32) as the lowest number such that we could use upper_bound - tmp.begin() - 1 to locate the number that smaller/ equal to target
+- Could add -(1 << 32) as the lowest number such that we could start search from 0
+- we could use upper_bound - tmp.begin() - 1 to locate the number that smaller/ equal to target